Skip to content

 • What

-• What resource was requested (e.g SMB share, SQL database, etc.)?
+• The resource requested by the source user (e.g SMB share, SQL database, etc.)

 • Where